Pedro705/TimeFlies/README.md

 # TimeFlies
-WebSite like TVTime but with games.
+WebSite like TVTime but for games.
 Getting the games using Twitch API.